Skip to content

 • Action On Duplicate: Select the action that will be performed for the duplicate field records (Ignore new value, Overwrite value).

-• Product Id: Select the product from which all fields should be added.
+• Product: Select the product from which all fields should be added.

 Click the “Import” button to start the importation process.